Four adjournments in two hours in Delhi Assembly over sealing

 Subsequently, besides South Delhi Municipal Corporation (SDMC), the north Delhi corporation and the New Delhi Municipal Council also sealed several properties in areas falling under their jurisdictions.

-The action is also being taken against commercial properties for encroachments or illegal constructions.
+Action is also being taken against commercial properties for encroachments or illegal constructions.
+PTI BUN/SBR BDS .